 + Mr. Fleischer passed away in Woodland Hills, California, on March 25, 2006, at age 89.

-Trailer of “Soylent Green” (1973), Edward G. Robinson final movie before he passed away at age 79.
+The trailer of “Soylent Green,” Edward G. Robinson’s final movie before he passed away at age seventy-nine.

 CHILD OF DIVORCE (RKO, 1946) DIR Richard O. Fleischer PROD Lillie Hayward SCR Lillie Hayward (play ‘Wednesday’s Child’ by Leopold L. Atlas) CAST Sharyn Moffet, Regis Toomey, Madge Meredith, Walter Reed, Una O’Connor